PTM 7950 | Phase Change Pad

 - 30~40 psi pressure is needed for usage (PCM Application Note)

-Highly Recommend For:
+Highly Recommended For:

 - Power modules/inverters in automotive and power applications

-- High performance IT/enterprise computing devices
+- High-performance IT/enterprise computing devices

-- Consumer electronics, high performance IC
+- Consumer electronics, high-performance IC

 - High power LED

-Know More about PTM7950's superior thermal performance and long-term reliability.
+Learn More about PTM7950's superior thermal performance and long-term reliability.

 Technical Specifications